Fabtech logo

 1. Unpredictable Budget

-Unfortunately, performing reactive maintenance can be a very pricey ordeal, especially if equipment needs to be fixed urgently (which is often the case) — as additional costs may be tacked on for hurried turnaround time requests.
-Moreover, if the equipment in need of repairs is very old, outdated or simply requires more money to fix than to replace, prepare to spend an unpredictable amount of money on brand-new machinery.
+Unfortunately, reactive maintenance can be expensive.
+Urgent fixes often have additional costs for a quick turnaround.
+And if old equipment costs more to fix than to replace, you’ll spend an unpredictable amount on new machinery.
 Due to the likelihood of urgency, you may also end up spending more than you would if you’d had more time to compare costs from different vendors.

 2. Unexpected Equipment Downtime

 Perhaps the biggest disadvantage to reactive maintenance is unplanned downtime, which could cause business closures or a production halt for a day, or several days.
-This is especially detrimental for manufacturing industries, in which an unexpected halt in uptime can lead to layoffs or even shutting whole plants down for an undetermined amount of time.
+This is especially detrimental for manufacturing.
+An unexpected halt in production can lead to layoffs or plant shutdowns.
 Both of these will greatly impact your business’ bottom line.

 3. Overtime for Relevant Employees

-On top of the initial hemorrhaging of money that reactive maintenance typically requires, you may also have to pay overtime for employees who are responsible for the equipment in question.
+On top of the initial cost, you may also have to pay overtime for employees.
 For instance, if there are one or two staff members who run the failed machine more frequently than anyone else, you may find you need their extensive knowledge about the broken equipment as you consider repairs.

 4. Shorter Equipment Life Expectancy

-If your only maintenance strategy is to do just enough to keep a valuable piece of equipment up and running, it’ll deteriorate that much faster.
+If you only do enough to keep a valuable machine running, it will deteriorate much faster.
 This means you’ll have to replace the equipment faster, and its lifespan will be shorter than if you had taken the regular maintenance steps throughout the course of its lifecycle.

 5. Higher Energy Costs